 The flywheel framework isn’t actually anything new, but it has recently resurfaced a potential solution to the marketing funnel question.
 Let’s not get this confused.
 The flywheel framework is an all-encompassing customer experience structure.
 (And, yes, we also just like the name Flywheel.)

-Why are marketers and businesses going as far as changing their whole strategies because of one simple idea?
+Why are businesses going as far as redefining their marketing KPIs and strategies because of one simple idea?

 Let’s take a deeper dive into what these strategies are and how to use them to grow and scale your business.

 We need to start off by taking a look into the marketing funnel to understand what some of the problems are and how to fix them.

 The funnel is a way to take people who were introduced to your brand for the first time, filter them down, and nurture them until they become a paying customer.
 “Your job as a marketer is to help guide the user’s path from brand recognition to brand advocate. ”

 The marketing funnel can provide great insight for your business.
 It’s an insightful indicator of your successes, and you can pull a ton of data around the customer journey you’ve created.
 That allows you to make more informed decisions and better identify growth.

 Some of the funnel’s issues are found in the customer journey.
 Where the potential customer lies depends on how they interact with your brand or website, what content they’re engaging with, or certain characteristics they have.
 There are floods of people your brand may be reaching at the top, but at times it can feel like a waiting game as they trickle down to the customer phase.

 The funnel can also be more complicated than it seems.
 Leads can get stuck or lost anywhere in the funnel.
 Then there are issues with the ending customer stage, where the framework says, “congrats, you did it!”
 But we, as marketers, know our relationship with the consumer doesn’t end after a purchase.
 There’s so much more to customer marketing.